AdaCore/libadalang/user_manual/ada_api_tutorial.rst

-Both ``Analysis_Context`` and ``Analysis_Unit`` values are references (assignment creates an alias, not a copy), and these are reference-counted, so you don't need to do anything special to do regarding resource allocation.
+Both ``Analysis_Context`` and ``Analysis_Unit`` values are references (assignment creates an alias, not a copy), and these are reference-counted, so you don't need to do anything special regarding resource allocation.

 Assuming that parsing went well enough for the parsers to create a tree, the ``Libadalang.Analysis.Root`` unit primitive will return the root node